My Ongoing Obsession with Wallpaper: Best Choices

 blue and white kitchen with wallpapered ceiling spacePhoto by Neal’s Design Remodel

 Soft stripes in this bedroom wrap the walls and ceiling alike.
-I have embossed wallpaper on my sitting room ceiling that looks like tin tiles.
+I have embossed wallpaper on my dining room ceiling that looks like tin tiles.
 In fact, the realtor mistakenly told me it was a tin ceiling when we toured the house but I touched it and realized it was paper.

 softly striped walls in a scandinavian style bedroomPhoto by Alison Giese Interiors